 - The employee needs to serve out a notice period with the previous employer; or

 - The employer is an "associated entity" of the sponsor - this would include subsidiaries, parents and sibling companies

 If the person ceases employment, this can only be for a maximum of 90 days before the 457 holder is considered to be in breach of their visa conditions and subject to visa cancellation.

 457 visa holders must commence work within 90 days of arrival in Australia, otherwise they will be in breach of condition 8107.

-If licensing or registration is required for the employee to work in their occupation in Australia, then the employee must obtain the necessary licensing or registration within 28 days.
+If licensing or registration is required for the employee to work in their occupation in Australia, then the employee must obtain the necessary licensing or registration before commencing work.

 Changing Employers on a 457 - Example

 As an example - if John is employed by Company A on a 457, and obtains a new job with Company B, the process would work as follows: